direktiv/function-builder/docs/README.md

 ...
 ```

-With this configuration additional properties sent to the service from Direktiv will be ignored and can not be used in templating later in the command section.
+With this configuration additional properties sent to the function from Direktiv will be ignored and can not be used in templating later in the command section.
 This behaviour can be changed with the attribute `additionalProperties`.
 If set to `true` the data will be available.
 Alternatively the input can be unspecified without any checks.
 This would accept every JSON payload from Direktiv.

 > **TIP**: If the `additionalProperties` approach is used the variables of the incoming request can not be access directly e.g. `{{ .Name }}` but in an wrapper variable `In` because the data becomes a map.
 It has to be access with `{{ index .In "name" }}`.